 Kim Tightens Leadership Over North Korea In Major Government Reshuffle

-North Korean leader Kim Jong Un further cemented his grip on power, in a big reshuffle of the country's leadership.
-However, he didn't signal a retreat, either from negotiations with the U.S., or a self-imposed moratorium on testing of missiles and nuclear bombs, something Pyongyang said he had been considering.
+North Korean leader Kim Jong Un has further cemented his grip on power, in a big reshuffle of the country's leadership.
+However, he didn't signal a retreat, either from negotiations with the U.S. or a self-imposed moratorium on testing of missiles and nuclear bombs, something Pyongyang said he had been considering.

-Instead, Kim's remarks pointed to economic belt-tightening, in an attempt to ride out economic sanctions — and perhaps the Trump administration, too – while hanging onto his country's nuclear arsenal.
+Instead, Kim's remarks pointed to economic belt-tightening in an attempt to ride out economic sanctions — and perhaps the Trump administration, too – while hanging on to his country's nuclear arsenal.

 At a session in Pyongyang of the newly elected parliament — the result of voting last month in which all candidates ran unopposed — Kim was re-elected as Chairman of the State Affairs Commission.
 That means he retains, as expected, his posts as leader of the ruling party, state and military.